paulbricman/paulbricman.github.io/_pages/bookshelf.md

 - The Metamorphosis, Franz Kafka
 - **The Metamorphosis of Prime Intellect**, Roger Williams
 - The Nation of Plants, Stefano Mancuso
+- The Order of Things, Michel Foucault (current)
 - The Outsider, Albert Camus
 - **The Paper Menagerie**, Ken Liu
 - The Society of Mind, Marvin Minsky